khoparzi/khoparzi.github.io/_posts/2019-11-30-headless-pi-setup.markdown

 layout: post
 title: "Headless Pi setup"
 date: "2019-11-30 14:42:45 +0530"
-tags: [raspberry-pi, embedded, remote management, linux, supercollider, creative coding, livecoding]
+tags:
+    - raspberry-pi
+    - embedded
+    - remote management
+    - linux
+    - supercollider
+    - creative-coding
+    - livecoding
 ---
 I've just finished work on an installation that involved a Kinect with MaxMsp patch (done by someone else) that sent over skeletal tracking data to a SuperCollider composition I wrote.
 The whole thing was going to run on a couple of windows laptops because MaxMsp doesn't work on linux, and that's what the programmer working on the interaction was working on.
 It didn't help the fact that the gallery had their systems locked down like crazy and the fact that none of us spoke German (that's what most systems that they had were configured to use).